ÍÑ¿ã°É

 Academics and destinations

 Learning is tailored to the individual here, with academic progress tracked through its ‘cycle testing’ programme, which it describes as ‘low stakes assessing’ that sees pupils learn, test, learn, test, and so on.
 Every pupil from Year 4 onwards sits a cycle test during the first period on a Monday morning in a subject that rotates each week, with results available to them and their parents through an online portal.
 Come Year 9, they sit these twice a week.
 Popular with everyone, pupils like the way it gets them used to revising and sitting exams, and parents like the fact that the tests enable them to track their child’s progress in every subject with real data.
-Pupils are stretched with what the school calls its CHEX programme, ‘Challenge and Extension for All’, which sees them trying more challenging questions once they’ve grasped the basics.
+CRAFT (correction, review, and acting on feedback) lessons follow tests to embed learning and pupils are stretched with what the school calls its CHEX programme, ‘Challenge and Extension for All’, which sees them trying more challenging questions once they’ve grasped the basics.
 English as an Additional Language is offered in one-to-one or group settings and academic support is available for those with SEN.

-Many pupils do four A-levels and, as well as the traditional subjects on offer, they can take psychology, economics, music and a BTec in sport.
+Many pupils do four A-levels and, and as well as the traditional subjects on offer, they can take psychology, economics, music, BTec in sport and CTecs in business studies, digital media and applied science.
 Most do an EPQ.
-They’re well set up for flying the nest to university with a sixth-form centre in the basement that feels very grown up with its own pool table, sofas and large study room.
+They’re well set up for flying the nest to university with a sixth form centre in the basement that feels very grown up with its own pool table, sofas and large study room (the planned redevelopment of the chapel will see the sixth form centre super-sized).
 Plenty of UCAS guidance from the head of the sixth form and deputy head (the Year 13s we met raved about them) help students win places at top-notch institutions, including Oxford, Durham and Imperial.
 A handful also head off to overseas universities in Japan, Germany and the US.

 Co-curricular

 Among the traditional sports – rugby, football and cricket for boys, hockey, netball and cricket for girls – pupils can swim in the school pool, shoot in the indoor shooting range and do clay-pigeon shooting as well as play golf at the adjoining Bearwood Lakes Golf Course.
-Art, music and drama are all offered with one-to-one lessons in whichever instrument they choose.
-A modern, 350-seat theatre hosts the annual panto.
-On our visit, the children were rehearsing for Jack and the Beanstalk with a twist.
-Optional LAMDA lessons take place in the chapel.
+Music is offered with one-to-one lessons in whichever instrument a pupil wants to play.
+A modern, 350-seat theatre hosts the annual panto, which is adapted for different age groups with the sixth formers doing a tongue-in-cheek version.
+There are also plays throughout the year (currently in rehearsal is Peter Pan with a twist) and a Christmas musical (this year it was Anything Goes).
+Optional LAMDA lessons take place in the chapel and a new dance studio hosts the finals of the ISA dance competition.
+The art department has a dark room and pottery facilities; pupils in Years 7 to 9 recently completed a sculpture project and their huge, metalwork, animal-themed creations are displayed around the school grounds.

-CCF is a big part of school life – Reddam House won the Rifles Cadet Cup Competition in 2022 and came second in 2023.
+CCF is a big part of school life – Reddam House won the Rifles Cadet Cup Competition in 2025.
 Years 7 and 8 go on an Outward Bound trip in Yorkshire and the seniors often take part in the Three Peaks Challenge.
-Clubs include scuba diving, bread-making and debating.
+Clubs include scuba diving, bread-making and debating

 Boarding